 An invasive plant (European/brittle naiad) has been found in the lake during surveys over the past 3 years.
 Originally confined to a small unused cove in the lower basin, it spread outside the cove, and has now been found at another location not far from the narrows.
 The Department of Environmental Protection (DEP), along with Lake Stewards of Maine, is working with us to eradicate the invasive before the situation progresses further.

-The DEP will use an herbicide treatment to remove the brittle naiad from the two locations identified, and possibly others, depending on the July 16 survey results.
+The DEP will use an herbicide treatment to remove the brittle naiad from the three locations identified, based on the July 22nd survey results.
 It will most likely not reduce the native “water weeds” that wash up on beaches.

-Treatment Area – The treatment areas at present (prior to July 16th survey results) are both in the lower basin.
-Location is shown here.
+Treatment Area – The treatment areas are all in the lower basin.
+Locations are shown here.

 June 16th, 6:00 pm

-• The DEP will hold a public meeting at the Municipal Building, prior to the Select Board meeting, to explain the process and answer questions.
-The meeting will be available for viewing (Spectrum Cable Channel 5, or https://www.youtube.com/@SRCM-TownofLimerick/.
-Questions will be taken.
+• The DEP held a public meeting at the Municipal Building, prior to the Select Board meeting, to explain the process and answer questions.
+The meeting is available for viewing here.
+If you have trouble with the link, copy https://www.youtube.com/watch?v=yeBdkyfPrus and paste in your browser.

 • Lake Stewards of Maine (LSM) will work with Sokokis Lake to conduct a Level 3 survey.
-Volunteers from other lakes who are certified Invasive Plant Patrollers (IPP) along with LSM and YCIASP will try to complete the survey of the entire lake in one day.
+Volunteers from Sokokis Lake as well as other area lakes, most of whom are certified Invasive Plant Patrollers (IPP), along with LSM and YCIASP will complete a survey of the lower basin.
 The purpose is to ensure there are no other locations or invasives that would require treatment.

 • Divers will be towed to search deeper areas of the lake not visible from the surface.